-On behalf of the Securities Industry and Financial Markets Association (SIFMA), I would like to provide you with comments based on our review of senior investor protection legislation that was recently introduced in the Louisiana Senate - SB 338, the Louisiana Protection of Vulnerable Adults from Financial Exploitation Law - in the hope that we can work together to design strong, operationally effective protections for Louisiana's seniors.
+On behalf of the Securities Industry and Financial Markets Association (SIFMA), I would like to provide you with comments based on our review of your senior investor protection "Report & Hold legislation" that you recently introduced - HF 3064, financial exploitation protection of older and vulnerable adults authorization and appropriation - in the hope that we can work together to design strong, operationally effective protections for Minnesota's seniors.

-SIFMA represents the shared interests of hundreds of securities firms, banks and asset managers, many of whom have a presence in Louisiana.
-In fact, there are more than 18,000 individuals in Louisiana working in the securities industries, and more than 140,000 employed by entities falling within the broader category of finance and insurance.
-Notably, SIFMA has been a vocal advocate in the fight against senior financial exploitation for the past seven years, has formed a 147-member working group representing the interests of nearly 50 diverse member firms, and has worked with multiple states to enact laws which create a voluntary reporting pathway for Broker-Dealers and permit them to place temporary holds on suspicious transactions and/or disbursements to allow time for the state to investigate (commonly referred to as "Report & Hold" laws).
+SIFMA represents the shared interests of hundreds of securities firms, banks and asset managers, many of whom have a presence in Minnesota.
+In fact, there are more than 18,000 individuals in Minnesota working in the securities industries, and more than 140,000 employed by entities falling within the broader category of finance and insurance.
+Notably, SIFMA has been a vocal advocate in the fight against senior financial exploitation for the past seven years, has formed a 147-member working group representing the interests of nearly 50 diverse member firms, and has worked with multiple states to enact laws which create a voluntary reporting pathway for Broker-Dealers and permit them to place temporary holds on suspicious transactions and/or disbursements to allow time for the state to investigate.
 We have also recently submitted comments to both the North American Securities Administrators Association (NASAA) and the Financial Industry Regulatory Authority (FINRA) on their respective "Report & Hold" proposals, which seek similar goals but face certain operational challenges.

 In addition to these efforts, SIFMA and its member firms have been instituting additional, robust and innovative actions under existing law to protect our senior and vulnerable clients from the threat of financial exploitation.
-Notably, our member firms have developed and implemented vigorous senior investor protection training programs, initiated the collection and use of "trusted contacts,"
+Notably, our member firms have developed and implemented vigorous senior investor protection training programs, initiated the collection and use of 'trusted contacts,' and entered into voluntary arrangements with clients to provide firms additional authority in cases of suspected financial exploitation.